FAQs

 Are at home pregnancy tests reliable?

 Yes.
-At home pregnancy tests are reliable as long as you follow the instructions carefully.
-You can get a pregnancy test from a pharmacy, chemist or Family Planning.
+At home pregnancy tests work as long as you follow the instructions carefully.
+You can get a pregnancy test from a pharmacy, chemist or Sexual Wellbeing Aotearoa clinic.

 -